-Diesel, Intro to 3.00 Theory and laboratory experiences in this course are designed to introduce the student
+412-101 Diesel, Intro to 3.00

-Ineory and laboratory experiences in this course are designed to introduce the student to the diesel systems used on today's modern trucks and construction equipment.
+Theory and laboratory experiences in this course are designed to introduce the student to the diesel systems used on today's modern trucks and construction equipment.

 Students develop basic knowledge of design, construction and operating principles of the diesel engine.
 The course emphasizes the service, maintenance and the types of repairs made on diesel engines.
 Introduces shop procedures, safety practices, tools and using service information.
 PREREQUISITES: 602-148 - Auto Mechanic Fundamentals and Service References

-Diesel Fuel and Emissions 3.00
+412-102 Diesel Fuel and Emissions 3.00